ye-will/note-gpt/README.md

 3. Input the user text after the html comment `<!-- {role: user} -->`
 4. Open **Command Palette** and select **noteGPT: Completion**
 5. (A OpenAI secret key is required for the first time running completion)
-6. Wait for the completion ends.
+6. Wait for the completion ends
 7. Repeat step 2 to step 6

 ## Advanced